allabux21/gwright99.github.io/openshift4/03-command-basics.md

 ### Interacting with local images
-This section handles basic commands for interacting with images once you've copied them into your local image repository
+This section handles basic commands for interacting with images once you've copied them into your local image repository (_out of scope: saving images to .tar files and loading from .tar files).

 #### List available images
 To see the images in your local repository, type `podman images`.
 This will return something like: